Andre-Pham/Zilliax/README.md

 # Zilliax UI
-A set of modern UIKit views that you can copy and paste into your Swift apps.
+A set of modern UIKit views and extensions that you can copy and paste into your Swift apps.